-- (l) Advocate for policies and initiatives to promote access to telehealth/telemedicine services for all patients who could benefit from receiving care electronically. - (m) Routinely monitor the telehealth/telemedicine landscape to: - (i) identify and address adverse consequences as technologies and activities evolve; and - (ii) identify and encourage dissemination of both positive and negative outcomes.
+- (1) Advocate for policies and initiatives to promote access to telehealth/telemedicine services for all patients who could benefit from receiving care electronically. - (m) Routinely monitor the telehealth/telemedicine landscape to: - (i) identify and address adverse consequences as technologies and activities evolve; and - (ii) identify and encourage dissemination of positive outcomes.